MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps/api-surface/msapp.md

 ---
 title: MSApp API reference
 description: Provides helper functions that enable you to create Blob and MSStream objects.
-MSApp objects and members are supported for Windows apps using JavaScript (WWAs).
+MSApp objects and members are supported for Windows apps using JavaScript.
 author: mattwojo
 ms.author: mattwoj
 ms.date: 4/30/2018